Moab Elopement Guide: Advice From A Local Photographer

 • Your wedding Special Use permit fee is $185 and will take ten business days to process

-• A ranger will be on site to supervise your ceremony
+• A ranger may be on site to supervise your ceremony.
+They’re lovely and usually hang back to give you space!

 • No alcohol allowed